Try These 15 Types of Video Marketing in 2025 (With Examples!)

 Some other key things you should keep in mind:

-• Create and optimize your videos for specific channels.
+- Create and optimize your videos for specific channels.
 People tend to stumble upon social media videos rather than search for them, so they need to be instantly eye-catching on Instagram or Facebook.
-Whereas YouTube videos should be search engine optimized with click worthy titles, captions enabled, and hashtags so your content shows up when people look for specific keywords or are interested in certain topics.
+Whereas YouTube videos should be search engine optimized with click-worthy titles, captions enabled, and hashtags so your content shows up when people look for specific keywords or are interested in certain topics.

-• Use psychology to make better videos.
+- Use psychology to make better videos.
 Keep in mind that different colors evoke different emotions.
 Music can help hook viewers in right away and storytelling can help your audience relate more to your brand.

-• Ensure your videos look and feel professional.
+- Ensure your videos look and feel professional.
 The quality of your video content is a reflection of your brand.
 To make your videos look professional, it’s important to write a clear script, use good lighting, pick a clean backdrop, and create a strong intro and outro.

-• Producing videos doesn’t have to cost an arm and a leg.
+- Producing videos doesn’t have to cost an arm and a leg.
 DIY-style videos often perform better (read: authenticity) in social ads than more professional-looking content.
-To level up your DIY video, you can layer animations or motion design which be affordably outsourced.
+To level up your DIY video, you can layer animations or motion design which can be affordably outsourced.
 That’s pretty much what we do here at Superside.

-For more on video marketing, read our; Not Your Typical; The Ultimate Video Marketing Guide
+For more on video marketing, read our: Not Your Typical; The Ultimate Video Marketing Guide

 The 15 Types of Videos for Marketers